Top task management apps

 • How much time it took

-A quick breakdown of which tools fit which team type:
+Here's a quick breakdown of which tools fit which team:

 Tool